whhsu2/clean-code-python/README.md

 Not every principle herein has to be strictly followed, and even fewer will be universally agreed upon.
 These are guidelines and nothing more, but they are ones codified over many years of collective experience by the authors of *Clean Code*.

+The goal is to have well-designed software, here is Kent Beck's four rules of *Simple Design*:
+1. Runs all the tests
+2. Contains no duplication
+3. Expresses the intent of hte progammer
+4. Minimizes the number of classes and methods

+The rules are given in order of importance.

 Inspired from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript)